eedwards4/CS349-Project-5/README.txt

 To build: g++ main.txt Spaceship.txt ShipPather.out
 To run: ./ShipPather.out <inputfile> <outputfile>
-To DEBUG: Set global variables DEBUG and DEBUG_GRIDPRINT to true
+To DEBUG: Set global variables DEBUG and DEBUG_GRIDPRINT to true DO NOT RUN MULTITHREADED MODE WITHOUT TALKING TO ME FIRST IT'S SUPER JANK